kubernetes/community/sig-scalability/slos/slos.md

 The goal of this doc is to organize the guarantees that Kubernetes provides in these areas.

-## What do we require from SLIs/SLOs?
+## How we define scalability?

-We are in the process of extending the number of SLIs ([Service Level Indicators]) and SLOs ([Service Level Objectives]) built on top of these SLIs to cover more areas of the system and user expectations.
+Our scalability definition is built on two concepts:
+- [Service Level Indicators]
+- [Service Level Objectives]

-Our SLIs/SLOs need to have the following properties:
+We require our SLIs/SLOs to have the following properties:
+- <b> They are precise and well-defined </b> <br/>
+  It's extremely important to ensure that both users and us have exactly the same understanding of what we guarantee.
+- <b> They are consistent with each other </b> <br/>
+  This is mostly about using the same terminology, same concepts, etc.
+- <b> They are user-oriented </b> <br/>
+  First, the SLOs we provide need to be things users really care about.
+  Second, they need to be understandable for people not familiar with the system internals (e.g. their formulation can't depend on some arcane knowledge or implementation details of the system).
-- <b> They need to be testable </b> <br/>
+- <b> They are testable </b> <br/>
-  Ideally, they (SLIs and SLOs) should be measurable in all running clusters,
-	but if   that isn't possible a benchmark may be enough in some situations.
+  Ideally, SLIs/SLOs should be measurable in all running clusters, but if measuring some metrics isn't possible or would be extremely expensive (e.g. in terms of resource overhead for the system), benchmarks sometimes may be enough.
   That means that not every SLO may be translatable to SLA ([Service Level Agreement]).

-- <b> They need to be understandable for users </b> <br/>
-  In particular, they need to be understandable for people not familiar with the system internals, i.e. their formulation can't depend on some arcane knowledge.
+While SLIs are generic (they just define what and how we measure), SLOs provide specific guarantees and satisfying them may depend on meeting some specific requirements.
+Specific examples that may visibly affect ability to satisfy them
+are:
+- cluster configuration
+- user of Kubernetes extensibility features
+- load on the cluster.

+As a result, we define Kubernetes scalability using "you promise, we promise" framework, as following:

+<b> If you promise to:
+- correctly configure your cluster
+- use extensibility features "reasonably"
+- keep the load in the cluster within recommended limits

+then we promise that your cluster scales, i.e.:
+- all the SLOs are satisfied. </b>

+We are in the process of extending coverage of the system with SLIs and SLOs to better reflect user expectations.

-We may also introduce internal(for developers only) SLIs, that may be useful for understanding performance characteristic of the system, but for which we don't provide any guarantees for users (and thus don't require them to be that easily understandable).
+Note that may also introduce internal (for developers only) SLIs, that may be useful for understanding performance characteristic of the system, but for which we will not provide any guarantees for users.

 [Service Level Indicators]: https://en.wikipedia.org/wiki/Service_level_indicator
 [Service Level Objectives]: https://en.wikipedia.org/wiki/Service_level_objective